JohanMabille/johanmabille.github.io/source/_posts/2014-10-10-writing-c-plus-plus-wrappers-for-simd-intrinsics-3.markdown

 ## <a name="section_2"></a>2.
 First version of wrappers

-Now that we know a little more about SSE and AVX, let's start writing code; the wrappers will have a data vector member and provide arithmetic, comparison and logical operators overloads.
-Through this section, I will mainly focus on vector4f, the wrapper around \_\_m128, but translating the code for other data vectors should not be difficult thanks to the previous section.
+Now that we know a little more about SSE and AVX, let's write some  code; the wrappers will have a data vector member and provide arithmetic, comparison and logical operators overloads.
+Throughout this section, I will mainly focus on vector4f, the wrapper around \_\_m128, but translating the code for other data vectors should not be difficult thanks to the previous section.
 Since the wrappers will be used as numerical types, they must have value semantics, that is they must define copy constructor, assignment operator and non-virtual destructor.

 <!-- more -->